Comiccobe/code-strip/README.md

 ## Release History
+* 1.0.10 Rewrite that now creates an AST that later gets parsed.
+Should now work on more cases.
 * 0.1.10 Updated README.md
 * 0.1.9 Added console.log to code-strip CLI when dontWrite is set to true
 * 0.1.8 Fixed main script path in package.json.
 Should work better with require from nodejs now